CareFirst to Invest $3 Million in Telemedicine Initiatives Increasing Access to Care

 In an effort to remove barriers to care and address existing health outcome disparities in its service area, CareFirst has issued a request for proposals from qualified nonprofit 501(c)3 organizations, or public (governmental) entities seeking funding for innovative programs using telemedicine to improve access to health care and increase efficiency.

-Proposals must be submitted online via the Expanding Access to Medical Care through Telemedicine Application and must be completed no later than Nov.
+Proposals must be submitted online and must be completed no later than Nov.
 23, 2015.
 CareFirst will provide additional information during a pre-application webinar on Oct.
 26. Proposals should focus on telemedicine interactions between provider and patient.

 “While increased utilization of telecommunication technology has enabled health care providers to better evaluate, diagnose and treat patients remotely, geographic disparities in Maryland, D.C. and Northern Virginia remain,” said Maria Tildon, CareFirst Senior Vice President of Public Policy and Community Affairs.
 “Barriers including access to providers, lack of transportation and others, should not prevent those in need from receiving quality health care, and this investment will directly impact the underserved communities in our region lacking adequate health care services.”